GIT-FAST-IMPORT(1) Git Manual GIT-FAST-IMPORT(1)

 testing fast-import.

-Comment lines appearing within the <raw> part of data commands
+Comment lines appearing within the <raw> part of data commands are

-import any file/message content whose lines might start with #.
+file/message content whose lines might start with #.

 Exact byte count format